Golden Gate Park: Development

 The first stage of the park's development centered on planting trees in order to stabilize the dunes that covered three-quarters of the park's area.
-In order to transform the sand dunes into Greenland, John McLaren grew bent grass seeds obtained from France for two years.
+In order to transform the sand dunes into parkland, John McLaren grew bent grass seeds obtained from France for two years.
 Once the seeds were grown, he planted them over the sand to hold the ground together.
-After this success, McLaren was able introduce new species of plants to the land, and is credited to have added over 700 new types of trees to California within the span of one year.
+After this success, McLaren introduced new species of plants to the land, and added over 700 new types of trees to California within the span of one year.

 By 1875, about 60,000 trees, mostly Eucalyptus globulus, Monterey pine, and Monterey cypress, had been planted.
 By 1879, that figure more than doubled to 155,000 trees over 1000 acre.
 Within his lifetime, McLaren is credited to have planted over two million trees within northern California as a whole.
 Another accomplishment of John McLaren is his creation of an open walking space along the Pacific shoreline on the western boundary of the park.
 Despite obstacles such as heavy tides and winds that carried sand inland towards the park, McLaren was able to build an esplanade by stacking thousands of tree boughs over the course of 20 years.